A seemingly small stumble -- such as forgetting to return library books -- can cause your credit score to plummet.

 2. Past-due rent payments

-Paying rent on your own time frame may not immediately earn you an eviction notice.
-But that doesn’t mean the landlord won’t report your delinquency to each of the three credit bureaus.
+Fail to pay the rent on time, and the landlord might report your delinquency to each of the three credit bureaus.

 3. Library delinquency

 When you check out a stack of books or DVDs, it’s easy to forget to return them by the appointed time.
 But the consequences for this oversight can be worse than you’d think.

 My local library assesses a fee of 25 cents per day for outstanding items.
 Once the account reaches $25, an additional fine of $7.95 is tacked on, and the entire account is forwarded to a collection agency.